dicepencilpaper/864-System/README.md

-# 864-System
-Base engine for the 864 tabletop RPG system.
+# 864 System - An open source tabletop RPG
 Welcome to the home of the 864 System project, an open-source tabletop role-playing game system!

 Based on a random thought by halfminofarmer (@john_errwin), and a short but interesting discussion with Saice Shoop (@SaiceShoop), I decided to document the ideas being thrown around for using a d8/d6/d4 system as a replacement for 3d6.